AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 ## Next Steps and Expanding Your Lakehouse

 Now that you’ve successfully set up Apache Polaris with Spark and Iceberg on your local machine, you’ve built a foundation for exploring the broader lakehouse ecosystem.
-This environment not only lets you understand Iceberg’s core table mechanics but also shows how a catalog like Polaris centralizes governance, metadata, and access control—key components of an interoperable lakehouse architecture.
+This environment not only lets you understand Iceberg’s core table mechanics but also shows how a catalog like Polaris centralizes governance, metadata, and access control - key components of an interoperable lakehouse architecture.

 ### Connect More Compute Engines